daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 (Lather, rinse, repeat.)

-When you're repeating this cycle over and over again, it can be cumbersome to have to worry about whether or not the build that you're running was compiled from the same code that you're currently looking at.
-In other words, each time you run the command that you use to run the build (e.g.  `java -jar target/project.jar`), you have to wonder whether or not you've run the command to compile your code (e.g.  `javac ...`) since the last time you made changes to the code.
+I don't know about you, but when I'm repeating this cycle over and over again, I don't want to have to worry about whether or not the build that I'm running was compiled from the same code that I'm currently looking at.
+In other words, each time I run the command that runs the build (e.g.  `java -jar target/project.jar`), I have to wonder whether or not I've run the command that compiles my code (e.g.  `javac ...`) since the last time I made changes to the code.
+It would be nice to remove any uncertainty and be 100% confident that the build I'm running corresponds to the code I'm looking at.

 # Always build it before you run it